 When the chicken reaches about 135°F, if you have a griddle or a hot pan, throw them chicken tenderloins in and give them a quick sear.
 My griddle was 425°F so it only took about a minute on the first side and about 30 seconds on the other side.

-Make sure you have a Thermapen so you can read the temperature FAST and when they reach anywhere between 155 and 160°F, place them in a covered foil pan to keep them hot as they get finished.
+Make sure you have the new Thermapen ONE so you can read the temperature in 1 second or less and when they reach anywhere between 155 and 160°F, place them in a covered foil pan to keep them hot as they get finished.

 Bring the pan of smoked chicken tenderloins into the house and serve 'em up.